md-random/trail-tracker/README.md

 ## 🏗️ Core Engineering Challenges & Solutions

 ### 1. Client-Side Memory & Image Quality Optimization
 *   **Challenge**: Importing hundreds of raw camera photos (8MB–20MB each) caused browser tab crashes.
 Compressing them immediately to `1024px` at `70%` quality solved the RAM issue but made images look pixelated in the fullscreen lightbox.
-Furthermore, applying sharpening filters to already-compressed images caused double-compression and created a harsh, metallic "crosshatch" wire-mesh look.
 *   **Solution**: Re-architected the pipeline into a **dual-resolution system**.
 During intake, the UI uses lightweight `1024px` previews, keeping RAM footprint under **35MB**.
-The system retains a lightweight `originalFile` pointer in memory (0MB RAM impact).
-At the moment of upload, the original file is processed and compressed in a single pass to **`2048px`** at **`85%` quality** without any artificial sharpening or enhancement filters to avoid double-compression artifacts and halos, preserving the pure original shot.
+The system retains a lightweight `originalFile` pointer in memory.
+At the moment of upload, the original file is processed and compressed in a single pass to **`2048px`** at **`85%` quality** without any artificial sharpening or enhancement filters to avoid double-compression artifacts, preserving the pure original shot.

+### 2. Egress Bandwidth & Caching Strategy (Cloudflare CDN & Local Cache)
+*   **Challenge**: Standard media loading from Supabase Storage buckets consumed substantial egress bandwidth, creating scaling quota risks.
+*   **Solution**:
+  - **Storage Caching**: Programmed the upload pipeline to apply a `1-year cache control` header (`public, max-age=31536000`) on all image uploads to Supabase, enabling Cloudflare's CDN and browsers to serve assets directly from cache.
+  - **Metadata Cache**: Implemented frontend `sessionStorage` caching inside the Pinia store.
+Subsequent app loads resolve database metadata directly from local memory storage rather than querying the SQL backend repeatedly on page refresh.

+### 3. Eliminating Layout Shift (CLS) in Masonry Grids
+*   **Challenge**: Dynamic masonry structures suffer from Cumulative Layout Shift (CLS) while images are downloading, causing elements to jump vertically as dimensions resolve.
+*   **Solution**: Analyzed image dimensions dynamically on the client side using a browser-based image parser during upload, saving width and height columns directly to the SQL database.
+Applied inline `aspect-ratio` CSS values to photo cards and loaded shimmering skeleton placeholder frames in the grid, ensuring layouts remain perfectly static while images load in the background.

-### 2. CDN Caching & Real-Time Image Overwrites
+### 4. CDN Caching & Real-Time Image Overwrites
 *   **Challenge**: When the Repair Tool overwrites a blurry photo in Supabase Storage, the image URL remains identical.
 Because Supabase buckets are fronted by a Cloudflare CDN, the old `768x1024` image remains cached at the CDN level.
 Doing a hard refresh only clears local browser cache, leaving the blurry image on screen.
 *   **Solution**: Implemented an app-wide reactive `cacheBuster` timestamp in the Pinia store.
 The moment a repair finishes, the store triggers the cache buster, and all active image components (`PhotoCard.vue`, `PhotoDetailPanel.vue`) immediately append a query parameter (`?cb=[timestamp]`) to their image sources.
 This forces Cloudflare to bypass the CDN cache and instantly load the new high-resolution image on the user's screen.

-### 3. State-Aware Session Recovery & Cost Control
-*   **Challenge**: Page refreshes or accidental interruptions cleared intake progress, forcing users to re-upload and pay double API fees for re-analyzing the same pictures.
-*   **Solution**: Implemented a local persistence cache (`intake_analysis_cache` in `localStorage`) keyed by a sorted composite hash of filenames and timestamps.
-Before dispatching request blocks to Gemini, the pipeline checks the cache, instantly restoring completed analyses and conserving AI token cost.

-### 4. Database-Level Duplicate Filtering
-*   **Challenge**: Redundant uploads of identical files already present in the database wasted storage space and AI credits.
-*   **Solution**: Implemented a database duplicate filter that compares incoming files against the library prior to ingestion.
-If a filename and EXIF timestamp match an existing record, the image is skipped upfront.

-### 5. Leaflet Size Invalidation & UI Rendering
+### 5. Detail Panel UX & Auto-Dismissal
-*   **Challenge**: Switching to the map tab after initializing it while hidden resulted in broken/warped tile alignments due to Leaflet caching a container size of `0x0`.
-*   **Solution**: Configured tab-state bindings to call `map.invalidateSize()` after a `nextTick` transition whenever the map tab is selected, correcting layout renders instantly.
+*   **Challenge**: Open photo detail panels stayed active during view shifts or scrolling, creating visual overlaps and covers.
+*   **Solution**: Configured watcher callbacks to clear the active selection when toggling views (Map vs Album) or tabs, and added scroll listeners on the grid container to close detail panels when scrolling away to browse.

-### 6. Custom Map UI & Cluster Rendering Fixes
+### 6. High-Contrast Scrollbars
-*   **Challenge**: Adding search functionality caused UI control overlaps, and grouped photo clusters rendered invisibly on the map due to styling conflicts.
-*   **Solution**: Re-architected Leaflet's control positions to cleanly align the Search, Zoom, and Layer tools.
-Implemented specific `.custom-cluster-marker` CSS logic to restore visibility to clustered coordinate groups at broad zoom levels.
+*   **Challenge**: Default browser scrollbar tracks were narrow and lacked contrast against the application's dark mode visual layout.
+*   **Solution**: Custom-built custom webkit scrollbar tracks with double thickness (16px) and high-contrast styling to optimize scroll readability and clicking in desktop browsers.

 ---